jinchuntan/tenun/README.md

-# Tenun — Career Discovery for Students & Fresh Graduates
+# Tenun: Career Discovery for Students and Fresh Graduates

 **Don't know your job title?
 Tell Tenun what you enjoy, and it weaves that into real career paths.**

-Tenun is a career discovery and CV/profile platform for students, fresh graduates, and early‑career users in Malaysia — with a dedicated employer side for hiring better‑fit early talent.
-You describe what you enjoy in plain language; Tenun's AI maps it to real job titles with salary ranges, day‑to‑day breakdowns, required skills, and a step‑by‑step path.
+Tenun is a career discovery and CV/profile platform for students, fresh graduates, and early-career users in Malaysia, with a dedicated employer side for hiring better-fit early talent.
+You describe what you enjoy in plain language, and Tenun's AI maps it to real job titles with salary ranges, day-to-day breakdowns, required skills, and a step-by-step path.
 A friendly mascot chatbot ("Tenun Guide") helps users navigate, and the whole experience is available in **English** and **Bahasa Melayu**.

 > Tenun helps you explore possibilities.
 It does **not** guarantee employment outcomes.